 What is occupational health (OH)?

-Occupational health (OH) is a multidisciplinary approach to maintaining the wellbeing of those employed in a workplace, preventing, and removing ill-health and developing solutions to keep staff with health issues at work.
+Occupational health (OH) maintains the wellbeing of employees, preventing and removing ill-health and developing solutions to keep staff with health issues at work.
 OH professionals provide independent advice on staff unable to work due to long-term or short-term intermittent health problems, and organisational wide steps to reduce sickness absence.

 What do OH Professionals do?